 Do all sunglasses provide the same UV protection?

 No. The UV protection offered by any given pair of sunglasses depends largely on the brand; some are more effective than others.
 For example, all Eagle Eyes polarized sunglasses are made with TriLenium® technology and block blue light and 99.9% of UV radiation.

 Polarized lenses are excellent for driving, exercising outside and any outdoor activities involving water, such as fishing, sailing, and water-skiing.

 Why do polarized lenses sometimes make everything appear darker?

-In certain brands of sunglasses, the formula used to create polarized lenses can make things appear darker, but Eagle Eyes are specially formulated to enhance contrast and definition without darkening.
+In certain brands of sunglasses, the formula used to create polarized lenses can make things appear darker, but Eagle Eyes is specially formulated to enhance contrast and definition without darkening.

 Are there certain things non-polarized lenses are better for than polarized lenses?

 Non-polarized lenses are also better for low light and nighttime conditions; they provide clarity and definition without darkening your vision.
-Eagle Eyes StimuLight® and Night-Lite® technologies are both non-polarized lenses that enhance clarity and definition in low light or nighttime conditions while simultaneously helping to filter out glare from oncoming headlights or LED signage.
+Eagle Eyes low light glasses and night driving glasses are both non-polarized lenses that enhance clarity and definition in low light or nighttime conditions while simultaneously helping to filter out glare from oncoming headlights or LED signage.